 The United Kingdom and Scotland share several laws, including laws pertaining specifically to marijuana and CBD.
 According to these laws, it is completely legal to manufacture, sell, and use CBD in Scotland and the United Kingdom.
-You can manufacture, sell and use any CBD products such as ointment, balm, edibles, tinctures, capsules, hair and skin care products, providing that they contain no more than 0.2% THC.
+You can manufacture, sell and use any CBD products such as ointment, balm, edibles, tinctures, capsules, hair and skin care products, providing that they contain no more than trace levels of THC.

 If a product contains more than the allowed THC level, it is declared illegal.
 If you want to use CBD oil in Scotland it is crucial to check the product's THC content to ensure that it is within legal limits.
 The best way to ensure this is by purchasing your products from a reputable supplier with evident lab reports that confirm the contents of their products.

 Though CBD products that contain trace THC levels are legal in Scotland and the UK, marijuana is not.
 Under the 1971 misuse of drugs act, the country classifies marijuana as a controlled substance.
 Anybody found selling, transporting, or using it is liable to face penalty fines and potentially jail time.

 CBD laws in Scotland also allow doctors to prescribe CBD to their patients at their discretion.
 This is because the Medicines and Healthcare Products Regulatory Agency classify CBD as a medicinal compound that can be used as a medicine.
 However, due to trading standards CBD manufacturers cannot advertise their products as “medicinal”.
 Any manufacturer doing so should be considered with a critical eye.